 Methylation plays an essential role in many chronic diseases.
-By understanding your genetics, you can prevent and address these conditions with the right nutrition and pharmaceutical supplementation guided by our doctor.
-You only have to test for this once to see if you have one or the two mutations C677T and/or A1289C
+By understanding your genetics, you can prevent and address these conditions.
+With the right nutrition and pharmaceutical supplementation.
+It is best to get the guidance of a hormone replacement doctor or functional medicine specialist.
+You only have to test for this once to see if you have one or the two mutations.
+The mutations are C677T and/or A1289C

-Methylation is a vital metabolic process that happens in every cell and every organ in your body, taking place a million times a second.
+Methylation is a vital metabolic process that happens in every cell and every organ in your body.
+It takes place a million times a second.
 Life would simply not exist without it.
 Think of billions of little on/off switches inside your body that control everything from your stress response and how your body makes energy from food, to your brain chemistry and detoxification.
 That’s methylation.

 - Fighting infections and detoxification (especially in the liver).

-It is also vital for the proper functioning of the Hypothalamic-Pituitary-Adrenal (HPA) axis and critical for the synthesis of all neurotransmitters and histamine; for example, the enzyme that converts norepinephrine to epinephrine is dependent on methylation for activation.
+It is also vital for the proper functioning of the Hypothalamic-Pituitary-Adrenal (HPA) axis and critical for the synthesis of all neurotransmitters.
+Histamine, for example, the enzyme that converts norepinephrine to epinephrine is dependent on methylation for activation.